| |

 • When removing the green tips don't remove the stamen, it will pull all that amazing flavor out.

-• Boil 4 cups of water.
+• Bring 4 cups of water to a rolling boil.

 • Using a sieve, strain the flowers from the Infusion Water.